ntanej3/CityTrafficSimulator/README.md

 ## Hypothesis or hypotheses before running the simulation:

-One expectation that we would have for the simulation is that walkways, rather than businesses or residences, would be the nodetype with the most traffic.
+Our central question for this particular simulation was whether the nodes/locations with the optimal pedestrian traffic would be those that were also residences and businesses, or near them, or whether walkways would be more likely to prove to be high traffic points.

+To test this multiple simulations were run on a several city grids, each with a different proportion of businesses, residences, and walkways.

-## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
-What are the management decisions one could make from your simulation's output, etc.)
+## Analytical Summary of your findings:

 ## Instructions on how to use the program: